-The Haynes Family Awards were created in 2003 to provide ACES James Scholars with the opportunity to be recognized for their literary talents through insightful storytelling.
+The Haynes Family Awards were created in 2003 to provide ACES James Scholars and ACES Chancellor's Scholars with the opportunity to be recognized for their literary talents through insightful storytelling.
 The Honors Program administers two Haynes Family Award writing competitions each year.
-During the fall semester, the Carol A. Haynes Sophomore Achievement Award is presented in December, and during the spring semester, the Leander J. M. Haynes Humanities Book Prize is presented in May.
+During the fall semester, the Carol A. Haynes Sophomore Achievement Award is presented in mid-December, and during the spring semester, the Leander J. M. Haynes Humanities Book Prize is presented in early May.

-Each autumn, all sophomore ACES James Scholar women are invited to share their first-year experiences in writing by submitting essays describing the most valuable things that they learned during their freshman year.
+Each autumn, all sophomore ACES James Scholar women and ACES Chancellor's Scholar women are invited to share their first-year experiences in writing by submitting essays describing the most valuable things that they learned during their freshman year.

-The Carol Andreae Haynes Sophomore Achievement Award celebrates the academic achievements of sophomore ACES James Scholar women.
-The annual award competition has been established to:
+The Carol Andreae Haynes Sophomore Achievement Award competition has been established to:

 The Carol Andreae Haynes Sophomore Achievement Award is conferred in the fall semester of each academic year.
-Eligible candidates for the award are all sophomore women currently enrolled in the ACES James Scholar Honors Program -- including students who have recently transferred into the College of ACES, either from another college on the University of Illinois campus or from another accredited institution of higher learning.
+Eligible candidates for the award are all sophomore women currently enrolled in the College of ACES as Chancellor' Scholars and/or in the ACES James Scholar Honors Program -- including students who have recently transferred into the College of ACES, either from another college on the University of Illinois campus or from another accredited institution of higher learning.
 Each of the eligible candidates is invited to write an original essay of between 500 and 1000 words on the following theme: The Most Valuable Things That I Learned During My Freshman Year of College.
 The essay should be typed on 8-1/2” x 11” paper and double-spaced in a standard 12-point font.

-These essays need to be submitted by October 31 to Susan Schmall-Ross in ACES Academic Programs (firstname.lastname@example.org).
+These essays need to be submitted by the first Monday in November at 12:00 noon (CST) to the designated Secret-Keeper.
 The names of the writers are concealed, and a unique number is assigned to each essay to ensure an impartial evaluation by the Selection Committee.
 The essays are evaluated based on their exposition of valuable life lessons that the writers learned as freshmen.
 The winner of the essay competition will receive a scholarship prize and a copy of L. Frank Baum's classic fantasy novella, The Life and Adventures of Santa Claus (1902), which was one of Mrs. Haynes' favorite books during her childhood days.

-The essays are evaluated by the Selection Committee after the submission deadline, and the presentation of the award to the recipient takes place in early December.
+The essays are evaluated by the Selection Committee after the submission deadline, and the presentation of the award to the recipient takes place in mid-December.

-Carol Andreae Haynes was born into a Kentucky family of French and German descent with strong ties to agriculture.
+Carol Andreae Haynes was born into an extended family with strong ties to agriculture.
 She grew up in Evansville, Indiana and on the family farmlands near Reed, Kentucky.
 She earned her A.A. and B.A. degrees in art (painting) at Logan Female College (Russellville, KY) and Howard Female College (Gallatin, TN), respectively.
 As a college graduate, she became a pioneer and role model for all her daughters, granddaughters, and great-granddaughters who have earned college degrees ever since.

-Papers are submitted to Susan Schmall-Ross in ACES Academic Programs (email@example.com) by March 31 of each year.
+Papers are submitted to Emily Ade, the designated Secret-Keeper, by the first Monday in April of each year.
 The author's name should appear only on the paper's title page.
 Each paper is assigned a number to ensure an impartial decision by the Selection Committee.
 The winner of the competition will receive a scholarship prize, a commemorative certificate, and a copy of The Life and Adventures of Santa Claus by L. Frank Baum (1902), a favorite children's novella in the Haynes family.
-The winner needs to be enrolled in the ACES James Scholar Honors Program during the semester in which the competition takes place, and students are eligible to receive this award only once.
+The winner needs to be enrolled in the College of ACES as a Chancellor's Scholar and/or in the ACES James Scholar Honors Program during the semester in which the competition takes place, and students are eligible to receive this award only once.